Kitware/VTK/Documentation/release/dev/add-vtkImplicitArrays.md

 CHECK(arr42->GetValue(77) == 42); // always true
 ```

 For convenience, a number of backends have been pre-packed into the `vtkImplicitArray` framework.
-They are, in no particular order:
+They are, in alphabetical order:

-- `vtkStdFunctionArray<ValueType>`: using a `std::function<ValueType(int)>` backend capable of covering almost any function one might want to use
-- `vtkConstantArray<ValueType>`: using the `vtkConstantImplicitBackend<ValueType>` closure backend that gets constructed with a given value and then returns that same value regardless of the index queried
 - `vtkAffineArray<ValueType>`: using the `vtkAffineImplicitBackend<ValueType>` closure backend that gets constructed with a slope and intercept and then returns values linearly depending on the queried index
 - `vtkCompositeArray<ValueType>`: using the `vtkCompositeImplicitBackend<ValueType>` closure backend that takes an `std::vector<vtkDataArray*>` at construction and returns values as if the list has been concatenated into one array
+- `vtkConstantArray<ValueType>`: using the `vtkConstantImplicitBackend<ValueType>` closure backend that gets constructed with a given value and then returns that same value regardless of the index queried
+- `vtkStdFunctionArray<ValueType>`: using a `std::function<ValueType(int)>` backend capable of covering almost any function one might want to use
 - `vtkIndexedArray<ValueType>`: using the `vtkIndexedImplicitBackend<ValueType>` closure backend that takes an indexing array (either `vtkIdList` or `vtkDataArray`) and a base `vtkDataArray` at construction and returns values indirected using the indexing array to give access to a shuffled array without the memory cost

 Here is a small code snippet example to illustrate the usage of the `vtkConstantArray`: